Know Your Agents.

 Architectural enforcement, not after-the-fact detection.
 When all AI agents route through AgentMux, unauthorized tools have no path to execute.
 Shadow AI isn't detected — it's structurally eliminated.

 Real-time compliance monitoring and resource accountability.
 Dedicated sysinfo pane with CPU, memory, and network graphs.
-Live status bar with uptime counter, per-pane stats, and agent activity indicators.

-Native builds for Windows, macOS, and Linux.
+Native builds for Windows, macOS, Linux.
 Code-signed and notarized on macOS.
 NSIS installer + portable ZIP on Windows.
 AppImage + .deb on Linux.

 Whether you're running one agent or twenty, AgentMux gives you the visibility to stay in control.